ichensky/simple-neural-network/README.md

 # Simple neural network in C#

+Simple neural network is the construction of a [Multilayer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron), which is a classic type of Feedforward Artificial Neural Network.

+The architecture is consists of three layers:

+`Input Layer`: Receives the raw data (pixels from handwritten digits).

+`Hidden Layer`: Processes the signals with weights and an activation function.

+`Output Layer`: Produces the final classification (e.g., identifying which digit 0–9 is shown).

+#### Key Characteristics of the Network:
+`Fully Connected`: Every node in one layer is connected to every node in the next layer.

+`Activation Function`: Used the Sigmoid function to introduce non-linearity into the model.

+`Learning Mechanism`: It utilizes Backpropagation to calculate errors and Gradient Descent to update the weights between nodes.

 A simple neural network has one `hidden layer`.
 In this example, it is trained on MNIST images to be able to recognize hand-written digits.